 Know and/or Name Your Inputs

 One of the biggest gripes I have with surround receivers is that, once you have everything connected, it still doesn’t know where anything is.
 This is especially true of models that feature numbered inputs (HDMI 1, HDMI 2…) instead of named inputs (BD, Sat, DVR…).
-So, once everything is connected, I used to find that I had to once again go in back of the receiver to look at what I had done because I didn’t take good notes.
-With nots in hand, make sure that the proper input is selected as desired and that the proper audio channel is used (HDMI, digital, analogue) for each input.
+So, once everything is connected, I used to find that I had to once again go in the back of the receiver to look at what I had done because I didn’t take good notes.
+With notes in hand, make sure that the proper input is selected as desired and that the proper audio channel is used (HDMI, digital, analogue) for each input.
 Doing this will ensure you get the correct device (and audio) when you select it via the remote control.

 Tell Your Home Theater Receiver About Your Speakers

 Just because you connected your speakers doesn’t mean it knows what you have.
 It should mean that, but most (all?)
 AV receivers don’t have any idea if there are speakers connected to various inputs or not until they run an auto-setup using an included microphone.
 To properly configure your receiver, go into the Settings menu and find the section where you can set the speakers to Large, Small or None.
 Set any unused speakers to None (meaning you didn’t connect them, nor will you in the next few hours).
 Next, set any speakers that can play all the way down to 20Hz to Large.
 Seriously, all speakers—no matter how huge you think they are or what you paid—should be set to Small unless they play down to 20Hz.
 Setting them to Small actually gives you better sound for three reasons:

 - Your speakers work more efficiently.
 Speakers set to Small don’t waste energy receiving and trying to play back signals they can’t—like low-frequency bass information below 30-40Hz.